 Today I have print subscriptions to several publications (something I thought I would never do again).
 The list both reflects the broad ideological interests and beliefs of my congregation, and the community in which we live.

 Connections with Milennials and Gen Xers are influenced by and through--texting, Facebook, Twitter, Instagram, YouTube, and Netflix, my connections with Boomers and Silents take leads from the Tacoma News Tribune, Time Magazine, the Christian Science Monitor, and the Wall Street Journal.
 The conversations opened are worth the investment of my time and money for the perspective gained, and the opportunity to share in the idea wrangling with many kinds of people.
 With these tools I implicitly and explicitly address where God might be in what we share and observe.

 This is not to say that my actions represent a formula for adding particular generations in your congregation that may be lacking.
 There is some media crossover with the generations and their products.
 My observations are anecdotal in nature, yet important in recognizing that the end goal is not what tool you use to connect on the high-tech/low-tech continuum.
 The principle remains that we recognize the primacy of building relationships.
 Know your audience.
 Know your tools--whether high- or low-tech.

-Posted by An average joe smith at 9:59 AM
+Posted by Anonymous at 9:59 AM